-These are the questions I am generally asked.
+These are the questions I am often asked.
 I hope the answers provided help you to fully understand the process, but please do contact me directly if you have a specific question that I have not answered here!

 Do you need to meet my pet?
 Do you paint them from life?

 I work from your photographs in order to achieve a detailed likeness.
 I love nothing better than drawing from life but I find it more practical and more affordable to my customers to work from photographic reference because animals seldom sit still for long!
 Working from photographs helps me to achieve a more detailed, realistic likeness than would be practical from live observation from a moving animal.
 I have produced a guide here to help you send me the ideal photographic reference.
-I accept these by email to firstname.lastname@example.org.
+I accept these by email to email@example.com.
 I recommend sending at least three photos from different angles.
+You can send me a video on facebook or WhatsApp!
+These are very helpful to get to know the character of your pet!

 What kinds of animals do you Paint?